jeremysrand/Apple2GSBuildPipeline/README.md

    * C source and header files (including system includes) are indexed.
 By doing this, code completion and other features of Xcode should work.
 In other words, you can code complete to a toolbox call for example!
    * There is an optional code generation phase in the build.
 If you want to write some scripts which generate C source files, C header files or assembly files which are then compiled/assembled in later phases of the build, this would let you do exactly that.
    * You can copy a directory of files onto the disk image other than just the executable.
 This is useful if you have other files you need to generate and/or distribute in your project.

-Features which are not implemented yet but I want to deliver include:

-   * Add syntax highlighting and better editor support for assembly files.
+   * Syntax highlighting and better editor support for ORCA/M assembly files.

 Other features which I am considering but may never deliver include: